tamucybersec/CyberHam/README.md

 ### Unix / WSL

--   `sqlite3` usually install it via your package manager
+-   `sqlite3` usually can be installed via your package manager

 ### sqlite